gbwey/persistent-odbc/README.md

 ####DB2 and Blobs
 -----------------------
-blobs don't support nulls (both insert) in this version of persistent-odbc (also doesnt work in hdbc-odbc) select returns the blob values as hexstrings at the moment
+blobs don't support nulls (both insert and select) in this version of persistent-odbc (also doesnt work in hdbc-odbc) select returns the blob values as unpacked strings at the moment (if there is interest in getting this fixed let me know)